- Beginning the Ph.D. study

 - Prepare for the exam (this usually takes several months).

 - Take the exam.
 The examiners will ask you questions from the selected topics; after a preparation time, you will be asked to present your answers to the committee, who can have some additional questions.
-The committee will also ask general question from your broad overview topic.

 How to proceed once you are ready to defend the thesis: